 Preboot Execution Environment, an industry standard for booting PC systems from remote network locations.
 It includes DHCP for IP configuration and TFTP for file transfer.
 Using UNDI, a hardware independent driver stack for accessing the network card from bootstrap code is available.

 Remote Desktop Protocol, a protocol developed by Microsoft as an extension to the ITU T.128 and T.124 video conferencing protocol.
 With RDP, a PC system can be controlled from a remote location using a network connection over which data is transferred in both directions.
 Typically graphics updates and audio are sent from the remote machine and keyboard and mouse input events are sent from the client.
 A VirtualBox extension package by Oracle provides VRDP, an enhanced implementation of the relevant standards which is largely compatible with Microsoft's RDP implementation.
-See the section called “Remote display (VRDP support)” for details.
+See Section 7.1, “Remote display (VRDP support)” for details.

 Symmetrical Multiprocessing, meaning that the resources of a computer are shared between several processors.
 These can either be several processor chips or, as is more common with modern hardware, multiple CPU cores in one processor.